slrtpworkshop/slrtpworkshop.github.io/_pages/03_schedule.md

 We sincerely thank CVPR for providing interpretation services and supporting accessibility at our workshop.

+**Virtual Platform**

+Zoom link is only accessible to CVPR 2025 registered participants who have logged in to the virtual platform (https://cvpr.thecvf.com/virtual/2025/workshop/32296)

 {% include schedule.html %}

 **SLP Competition Winners**